mythitorium/pyrinth/README.md

-Pyrinth
+Rintheon
 =====

-Pyrinth is a API wrapper for Modrinth, written in Python
+Rintheon is a API wrapper for Modrinth, written in Python

-Current Status: In development, Unusable
+Current Status: In development, Unusable.

 To Do: Make readme